| Target dividend: | 5p per share |

 The manager

 Puma Alpha VCT is managed by Puma Growth Partners, the private equity arm of Puma Investments.
-Puma has a 27-year track record of investing in small and medium-sized enterprises.
-In total, it has raised more than £400 million and invested in over 60 qualifying companies, achieving 40 full exits (January 2025) – past performance is not a guide to the future.
+Puma has a 29-year track record of investing in small and medium-sized enterprises.
+In total, it has raised more than £550 million and invested in over 65 qualifying companies, achieving 40 full exits (December 2025) – past performance is not a guide to the future.

 Investment strategy

-The VCT seeks scale-up opportunities: well-managed, established, unquoted companies expected to generate revenues in excess of £2 million, with limited external debt.
-In 2023, the current portfolio produced average revenues of approximately £3.9 million.
+The VCT seeks scale-up opportunities: well-managed, established, unquoted companies expected to generate revenues of at least £2 million, with limited external debt.
+In the two years to August 2025 portfolio companies had average revenues of £6.97 million when Puma first invested.

 Puma Alpha VCT has a similar investment mandate to the Puma Alpha EIS (launched in 2017) and Puma VCT 13 and will co-invest in many of the same deals.
 This may help the manager deploy capital swiftly and access opportunities otherwise out of reach for a relatively new VCT.

 Puma believes it has a strong pipeline of new deals, thanks to the difficulties SMEs continue to face raising money from traditional banks, alongside Puma’s established network of deal introducers.
-In the 2024 calendar year, the Puma Investments private equity team analysed more than 580 potential deals.
+In the 12 months to December 2025, the Puma Investments private equity team analysed more than 600 potential deals.

 Pending investment, the manager may invest funds in a range of non-qualifying investments, such as cash, money market funds and listed debt and equities.